 Indication: transport to the operating room for surgery.

-Equipment: wheelchair, pillow, mattress, sheets.
+Equipment: gurney, pillow, mattress, sheets.

 Read about how to prepare yourself and the surgeon for the upcoming operation.

-wheelchairs, the other - from the side of the bed.
+gurney, the other - from the side of the bed.

 6. Cover the patient with a sheet or blanket and tuck the ends under the mattress on the gurney.